-The term "members of the general public" means members of the community at large.
+The term "members of the general public" means members of the community at large. $^{\rm 10}$

-The requirement that such property be capable of hire by members of the general public directly from the lessor in terms of the lease for a period of less than one month means that the general public may not hire the property from a third party such as a sub-lessee.
+The requirement that such property be capable of hire by members of the general public directly from the lessor under the lease for a period of less than one month means that the general public may not hire the property from a third party such as a sub-lessee.
 If members of the general public hire the property from third parties, the lease will not qualify for exclusion from section 23A even if the lease is for a period of less than one month.
 Thus, if A lets an aircraft to B who lets it to the general public, the lease concluded by A will not be regarded as an "operating lease".
+See Example 1 in the Annexure.